gwmodeling/challenge/data/Netherlands/README.md

 ## Calibration and testing data

-The head data is split into a training and testing period.
-Data is provided for the training period.
-A simulated time series has to be provided for the entire period.
+The head data are split into a training and testing period.
+Data are provided for the training/calibration period.
+Participants have to provide a simulated time series for the entire period:

 - **Training period:** 2000-01-01 to 2015-09-10
 - **Testing period:** 2016-01-01 to 2021-12-31